Princess Isabella of Parma: Appraisal of relationship by scholars

 Isabella with her husband, mother-in-law, and sister-in-law Marie.

-While earlier historians dismissed the language of the letters as a fashionable expression of friendship, later it became consensus that the two had a romantic, possibly sexual affair.
-Badinter argues that possessive desires, feeling pain over being separated, an 'obsession with the beloved', jealousy, and dependency—seen as characteristics of romantic-sexual relationships both in the 18th century and since then—were apparent in their correspondence.
-Supporting the idea that Isabella did not experience heterosexual attraction is her statement in the Traité sur les hommes that while no man can live without women, any woman could live without men.
+While early historians dismissed the language of the letters as a fashionable expression of friendship, later it became consensus that the two had a romantic, possibly sexual affair.
+Badinter argues that characteristics considered part of romantic and/or sexual relationships both in the 18^{th} century and today—such as possessiveness, pain over being separated, an “obsession with the beloved”, jealousy, and dependency on each other—were apparent in their correspondence.
+In her Traité sur les hommes, Isabella states that while no man can live without women, any woman could live without men, which suggest that she may not have been attracted to men.

-Freyermuth argues that most of the expressions employed by Isabella were regular in sophisticated correspondence at the time, and highlights that the expression aimer à la rage, to love to the point of madness, is used both for Marie and for her Oberhofmeisterin.
-She nevertheless agrees with other biographers that the letters convey a 'visceral need' for intimate proximity and an 'exclusive passion', especially by their frequency (often multiple letters a day) and through 'ambiguous' phrases.
-Isabella used a mix of words denoting platonic and romantic love to disguise her attraction, neutralising verbs referring to sexual or romantic feelings by following them with ones appropriate in friendship, such as in 'I yearn [je languis d'] for love [amour], for friendship [amitié], as you wish, and forever'.
-She relied on the French pronoun on ('one'), to make her declarations impersonal: 'when one sees you [on vous voit], one can no longer be [on ne plus peut être] occupied by anything but your charms'.
-Freyermuth argues that even though Europeans in the 18th century discussed symptoms considered 'disgusting' more freely than in the 21st century, the comfortable way in which Isabella described her diarrhea after giving birth ('I shat [chié] all over [my chemise]') suggest that they had been physically, probably sexually intimate with each other.
+Freyermuth argues that most of the expressions employed by Isabella were regular in sophisticated correspondence at the time.
+For example, Isabella used aimer à la rage, “to love to the point of madness”, for both Marie and her Oberhofmeisterin, Countess Erdődy.
+Freyermuth nevertheless agrees with other biographers that the letters convey a “visceral need” for intimate proximity and an “exclusive passion”, especially by their frequency (often multiple letters a day).
+She notes that Isabella used an “ambiguous” mix of words denoting platonic and romantic love to disguise her attraction.
+Whenever she used verbs with sexual or romantic connotations, she would neutralise them with ones appropriate to friendship: “I yearn [je languis d'] for love [amour], for friendship [amitié], as you wish, and forever”.
+She relied on the indefinite French pronoun on (“one”) to make her declarations impersonal: “when one sees you [on vous voit], one can no longer be [on ne plus peut être] occupied by anything but your charms”.
+Freyermuth argues that even though 18^{th} century Europeans discussed bodily symptoms considerably more freely than in the 21^{st} century, the way in which Isabella described her diarrhea after giving birth (“I shat [chié] all over [my chemise]”) suggests that the two were physically, probably sexually intimate.